GZ-Casey/GZ-Casey/README.md

 My name is Casey or Cassidy but I don't mind if people use anything else they think suits me.
 I go by he/him pronouns; much like names, I don't mind if people use any pronouns for me.

-I am a system.
-Please, keep that in mind while talking to me.
-If I act "off" or "different", it's probably not your fault.

 <img src="https://i.postimg.cc/gjygcCm8/IMG-9396.png"/>

 <details>